 While the treats have the brand name, you don’t have to use Kellog’s RIce Krispies.
 I have used every store brand and generic crisped rice cereal out there, and they all come out about the same, as long as you use FRESH cereal.

+You can’t really have a good-tasting treat made out of stale cereal.
 But if your cereal is hanging in there, you may as well use up the box.

 Be sure to measure out the cereal in a measuring cup and don’t just guess, especially if the package is open and you don’t know how much is missing.

+The fun part about Rice Krispie treats are all of the variations on the recipe.
 Once you have made the original plain version of these treats and have the process down, the additional options are truly endless.

 - Chocolate chips